EDUCBA

 • Examples

-What is the Degrees of Freedom Formula?
+What are the Degrees of Freedom Formula?

 The formula for degrees of freedom for single variable samples, such as a 1-sample t-test with sample size N, can be expressed as sample size minus one.
 Mathematically, it is represented as,